 13. Speculation: Maybe what it means is that it was all made up.
 Someone at the department brought in a dress and a sketch was drawn and colored to look somewhat like that dress.
 Then someone said, “Hey, Sgt. _____ ______ turn to the side so they can sketch you”.
 And to the artist, “Change her features a little so she looks kind of Mexican”.

 [One of the witnesses drew the sketch of the dress.
 An RCMP artist did the composite sketch of the female suspect.
-Most of what is fabricated comes from the C.F. who have no direct knowledge of the case, have a personal vendetta against the police, or just simply enjoy fabricating stories to put the focus on their theory.
+Most of what is fabricated comes from the C.F. who have no direct knowledge of the case, have a personal vendetta against the police, or just simply enjoy fabricating stories to put the focus on their personal theory.
 They even claim the case is cold when they know it’s active.
-No wonder TV crime shows won’t pick up this story.
+No wonder TV crime shows like 20/20 and Fifth Estate did not pick up this story.

 14. With so many inconsistencies, it’s hard not to speculate.